cerb/cerb.github.io/_guides/integrations/ldap/configure-plugin.md

 <img src="/assets/images/guides/ldap/plugin/cerb-and-ldap.png" class="screenshot">
 </div>

+Enterprises commonly use LDAP to provide a central place to store usernames and passwords.
+This allows many different applications and services (like Cerb) to connect to the LDAP server to validate users.

 # Install the LDAP plugin

 First, you need to install and enable the LDAP plugin in Cerb.